Entropy

 The provider commits to x0x_0 by posting it to the Entropy contract.
 Each random number in the sequence can then be verified against the previous one in the sequence by hashing it, i.e., hash(xi)=xi1\mathrm{hash}(x_i) = x_{i - 1}

-• Request: To produce a random number, the following steps occur.
+Request: To produce a random number, the following steps occur.

-4. The contract verifies hash(xU)=hU\mathrm{hash}(x_U) = h_U and hash(xi)=xi1\mathrm{hash}(x_i) = x_{i-1} to prove that xix_i is the ii'th random number.
+4. The contract verifies hash(xi)==xi1\mathrm{hash}(x_i) == x_{i-1} to prove that xix_i is the ii'th random number.
+The contract stores x_i as the i'th random number to reuse for future verifications.

-5. If both of the above conditions are satisfied, the random number r=hash(xi,xU)r = \mathrm{hash}(x_i, x_U) is generated and a callback is made to the requesting contract.
+5. If the condition above is satisfied, the random number r=hash(xi,xU)r = \mathrm{hash}(x_i, x_U).

 The code of default deployed provider can be found here (opens in a new tab).